Yixuan-Ge/Yixuan-Ge.github.io/_pages/about.md

 Welcome!

-I am a first year Ph.D. student in Finance at [NUS Business School](https://bschool.nus.edu.sg/).​ My research interests span from corporate finance, behavioral finance, and household finance to quantitative methods.
+I am a first-year PhD student in Finance at [NUS Business School](https://bschool.nus.edu.sg/).​ My research interests span from corporate finance, behavioral finance, and household finance to quantitative methods.
 Prior to my doctoral study, I obtained a B.Sc in Mathematics and Applied Mathematics and an M.Sc in Mathematics.